swiftwasm/JavaScriptKit/README.md

 ### Manual toolchain installation

-This library only supports [`swiftwasm/swift`](https://github.com/swiftwasm/swift) distribution toolchain.
+This library only supports [`swiftwasm/swift`](https://github.com/swiftwasm/swift) toolchain distribution.
 The toolchain can be installed via [`swiftenv`](https://github.com/kylef/swiftenv), in the same way as the official Swift nightly toolchain.

-You have to install the toolchain manually when working on the source code JavaScriptKit itself, especially if you change anything in the JavaScript runtime parts.
-This is because the runtime is embedded in `carton` and currently can't be replaced dynamically with the JavaScript code you've updated locally.
+You have to install the toolchain manually when working on the source code of JavaScriptKit itself, especially if you change anything in the JavaScript runtime parts.
+This is because the runtime parts are embedded in `carton` and currently can't be replaced dynamically with the JavaScript code you've updated locally.